UA-112830647-1

 • Water bottles

-• Toiletries (Small wash towel, Toilet papers, etc)
+• Toiletries (Small wash towel, Toilet paper, etc.)

-• Ear Plug (who know some people on group are snoring)
+• Ear Plug (who knows some people in the group are snoring)

 Optional